0xPolygonHermez/zkevm-node/docs/contribute-guide.md

 - Try to use positive language.
 You can even use emoji to clarify tone.
 - Be super clear on how confident you are when requesting changes.
 One way to do it is by starting the message like this:
   - `Opinion: ...` this way you're indicating a some how personal preference to the PR author.
 It's great to share opinions that may not be based on evidence, The author should understand this as `if you agree with me, you could do this change`
   - `Suggestion: ...` similar to opinion, but should have some back up / evidence / reasoning on why the suggestion is better than what done by the author.
-It should be read as `I think this could be done better this way, unless you have arguments to deffend the original solution you should do it`
+It should be read as `I think this could be done better this way, unless you have arguments to defend the original solution you should do it`
   - `Request: ...` indicates that the PR won't be approved unless the request is applied.
 This should always include arguments that make obvious why the changes being requested are needed
 - Avoid doing code reviews for too consecutive time, try to don't do reviews for more than one hour non-stop